 All it takes is a little more time during the cooking process – time to remove the chicken from the broth and time to strain the broth to remove the tiny stems from the fresh thyme, sage, and parsley.

-Personally, I don’t mind the herbs but there are time when I’m in a hurry and all the fresh herbs are added to the soup as is.
+Personally, I don’t mind the herbs but there are times when I’m in a hurry and all the fresh herbs are added to the soup as is.

 I’ll have to admit that large rosemary leaves are a little tough.
 Even the tiny thyme stems can get stringy.

-That’s when you reach for the cute silicone drumstick, pack it full of fresh herbs and dunk it in the broth.
+That’s when you reach for the herb infuser – a cute silicone drumstick – pack it full of fresh herbs and dunk it in the broth.
 Voilà!